Geometric structures associated with a simple Cartan 3-form: Acknowledgement

 \section{Acknowledgement}

-This note is partially supported by grant of ASCR Nr IAA100190701.
-The author thanks Sasha Elashvili, Willem Graaf, Todor Milev, Dmitri Panyushev, Colleen Robles, Andrew Swann, Ji\v ri Van\v zura for their helpful remarks, and Xiaobo Liu, Yoshihiro Ohnita, Hiroyuki Tasaki for sending their reprints.
+This note was partially supported by grant of ASCR Nr IAA100190701.
+The author is grateful to Sasha Elashvili, Willem Graaf, Todor Milev, Dmitri Panyushev, Colleen Robles, Andrew Swann, Ji\v ri Van\v zura for stimulating and helpful discussions; especially she is indebted to Ji\v ri Van\v zura for turning her interest to this problem.
+She thanks anonymous referees for their helpful remarks, which improved the exposition of this note and preventing the author to publish a wrong example.
+She thanks Xiaobo Liu, Yoshihiro Ohnita, Hiroyuki Tasaki for sending their reprints.
 A part of this note has been written during the author stay at the ASSMS, GCU, Lahore-Pakistan.
 She thanks ASSMS for their hospitality and financial support.

 Institute of Mathematics of ASCR, Zitna 25, 11567 Praha 1, Czech Republic, hvle@math.cas.cz\\